preksha1178/ASCII-PROJECT--PYTHON/README.md

-🎨 ASCII Project (Python)
+🎨 ASCII Art Project (Python)

-A fully interactive Python console application that generates large ASCII art for characters, words, numbers, and alphabet ranges using custom-built ASCII patterns.
+A fully interactive Python console application that generates large ASCII art for characters, words, alphabets, numbers, and even alphabet ranges.
-This project includes Colorama-powered color output, offering Rainbow Mode and Single-Color Mode, making the ASCII text visually appealing.
-Designed specifically for Windows terminals, the application is fully menu-driven and uses msvcrt.getch() for fast keypress input.
+This project is completely menu-driven, designed specifically for Windows terminals, and uses custom ASCII patterns along with color output (Rainbow Mode & Single-Color Per Letter Mode).

 📑 Table of Contents

 About the Project

 Features

-Color System (Colorama)

 How It Works